1. Who puts the budget together?

 The State of Vermont uses fund accounting to account for its ongoing operations and to demonstrate compliance with finance-related legal requirements imposed by both legislative mandates as well as externally imposed restrictions.
 The General Fund is the chief operating fund of the State.
 It is used to finance and account for all expenditures for which no special revenues has been provided by law.
 There are many other funds in addition to the General Fund.
 Some of these are the Education Fund, Transportation Fund and the Global Commitment Fund.

 Contact your State Representative or Senator, a listing can be found at the Vermont.gov directories.
-Otherwise you may submit your ideas to the Department of Finance and Management.
+Otherwise you may submit your ideas to the Department of Finance and Management through the annual public budget forum.